-Section 3 shows how to construct forecast intervals with guaranteed coverage probability for these measures, using a meta-data set of samples from already observed domains.
-To construct a forecast interval for the estimated model's transfer error on the new domain, we split the observed domains in the meta-data set into training and test domains.
-We estimate the parameters of the model on the samples from the training domains and evaluate its transfer error on each of the test domains.
+Section 3 shows how to construct forecast intervals with guaranteed coverage probability for any transfer error, using a meta-data set of samples from already observed domains.
+Our approach is to split the observed domains in the meta-data set into training and test domains, estimate the parameters of the model on the samples from the training domains, and evaluate its transfer error on each of the test domains.
 Pooling these transfer errors across different choices of training and test domains yields an empirical distribution of transfer errors.
-We show that for every quantile τ , the interval bounded by the τ -th and $(1 - \tau)$ -th quantiles of the pooled transfer error is a valid forecast interval for the transfer error on a new, unseen domain.
-The same method yields forecast intervals for our other two measures as well.
-We next relax our iid sampling assumption, deriving a modified procedure for cases where the distributions in training domains are drawn iid from one distribution, while the distribution in the target domain is drawn from another.
+We show that for every quantile τ , the interval bounded by the τ -th and $(1-\tau)$ -th quantiles of the pooled transfer error is a valid forecast interval for the transfer error on a new, unseen domain.
+We also relax our i.i.d. sampling assumption, deriving a modified procedure for cases where the distributions in training domains are drawn i.i.d. from one distribution, while the distribution in the target domain is drawn from another.
+Both procedures (and all other methods described in this paper) are implemented in an R package (transferUQ), available on Github.2